wireddown/qt-py-s3-daq-app/.github/ISSUE_TEMPLATE/wiki-request.md

 ---
 name: Wiki request
-about: Ask a question or add a suggestion about the wiki
+about: "🤔 Ask a question or add a suggestion about the wiki"
 title: ''
 labels: inbox, wiki
 assignees: ''